 You can see below how EPS has changed over time (discover the exact values by clicking on the image).

-It's good to see that there was some significant insider buying in the last three months.
-That's a positive.
-That said, we think earnings and revenue growth trends are even more important factors to consider.
+We consider it positive that insiders have made significant purchases in the last year.
+Even so, future earnings will be far more important to whether current shareholders make money.
 Dive deeper into the earnings by checking this interactive graph of Columbia Financial's earnings, revenue and cash flow.

 A Different Perspective

 Columbia Financial produced a TSR of 34% over the last year.
 While you don't go broke making a profit, this return was actually lower than the average market return of about 41%.
 On the other hand, the TSR over three years was worse, at just 2.2% per year.
 This suggests the company's position is improving.
 If the business can justify the share price gain with improving fundamental data, then there could be more gains to come.
 It's always interesting to track share price performance over the longer term.
 But to understand Columbia Financial better, we need to consider many other factors.
 Even so, be aware that Columbia Financial is showing 1 warning sign in our investment analysis , you should know about...